RossBugginsNHS/nhs-notify-standards/cloudevents/docs/nhs-notify-profile.schema.md

             "minLength": 1,
             "maxLength": 64,
             "pattern": "^[a-z0-9-]+$",
-            "$comment": "Non-empty partition key for scaling / causal grouping.
+            "description": "Key used to deterministically partition events (ordering / scaling).
+1-64 lowercase alphanumeric or hyphen characters.", "$comment": "Non-empty partition key for scaling / causal grouping.
 Must be 1-64 characters, only lowercase letters, numbers, and hyphen."
         },
         "recordedtime": {
             "type": "string",
             "format": "date-time",
-            "$comment": "Bitemporal created-at; should be >= time."
+            "description": "Time the event was recorded/persisted (bitemporal) in RFC 3339 UTC; should be >= time.", "$comment": "Bitemporal created-at; should be >= time."
         },
         "sampledrate": {
             "type": "integer",
             "minimum": 1,
-            "$comment": "Integer > 0 indicating how many similar occurrences this event represents."
+            "description": "Positive integer indicating how many occurrences this single event represents (sampling).", "$comment": "Integer > 0 indicating how many similar occurrences this event represents."
         },
         "sequence": {